1. What precautions is St. Andrew’s taking for corporate worship? Can I/should I come to church?

 Yes.
 We are slowly ramping up our class offerings on Sunday mornings and during the week.
 Click here to find out what our current offerings are.

-4. Are there any kid-friendly services happening?
+4. Are there any children’s classes right now?

 5. I’m going to stay home and worship, can I still have communion?
 I’m homebound and cannot get out to pick communion up for myself, can someone bring it to me?